-Jill Duggar’s Husband Derick Dillard Regains Health But Criticized For Twitter Scandal, Finances & New House
+Jill Duggar’s Husband Derick Dillard Regains Health But Criticized For Twitter Scandal, Finances, & New House

 Ever since Jill Duggar and her husband, Derick Dillard, decided not to go back to Central America, they have been ridden with scandal after scandal.
 Most of it has been kicked up on their Instagram and Twitter accounts as they adjust back into a life with accessible WiFi.
-In particular, Derick seems to not be able to get away from attention he receives online, ever since he attacked a fellow TLC star Jazz Jennings.
+In particular, Derick seems to not be able to get away from the attention he receives online, ever since he attacked fellow TLC star Jazz Jennings.

 The latest photo on 26-year-old Duggar’s Instagram is of her husband cooking steak for dinner.
 While this may seem like a casual snapshot of their daily routine, it revealed details about Jill and Derick’s lives that the fans are obsessing over.